 What is OpenFisca?

-OpenFiscaExternal Link is an open source rules as code (RaC) platform that can be used to encode and serve legislation and regulation as code.
+is an open source rules as code (RaC) platform that can be used to encode and serve legislation and regulation as code.
 It’s a lightweight, modular and scalable python-based rules engine.
-It’s free (open source), licensed under an AGPL licenseExternal Link .
+It’s free (open source), licensed under an AGPL .

 OpenFisca was initially developed by the French Government in 2011, and is now used for RaC projects in France, New Zealand, Australia, Canada and other jurisdictions.
 OpenFisca is independent of country or jurisdiction, so it can be used to code legislation of any country, jurisdiction or department.